Consistency for constrained maximum likelihood estimation and clustering based on mixtures of elliptically-symmetric distributions under general data generating processes: Finite mixture modeling with elliptically symmetric distributions

 with a constant $\gamma \ge 1$. $\gamma=1$ constrains all component scatter matrices to be spherical and equal.
 Increasing $\gamma$ continuously allows for more flexible scatter shapes.
 The ERC has been introduced by \cite{dennis81} and \cite{hathaway85} for the Gaussian case and brought back to the attention of the literature by \cite{ingrassia04}.
 For a recent review see \cite{gggi18}.
-Although the resulting MLE will not be affine equivariant on the original feature space, affine equivariance can be achieved by sphering the data.
 The ERC captures the discrepancy between scatter shapes across components.
 Therefore, at least in clustering applications, these constraints have a data-analytic interpretation.
-Other proposals of fully affine equivariant constraints exist in the literature \citep[see][]{gr09,ritter14-book}; however, there are no algorithms for their exact implementation.
 Another approach to solving the MLE existence problem is to rely on penalized ML methods. \cite{cri03} treated the case of the univariate Gaussian mixture.
 A recent comprehensive review is found in \cite{chen17}.

 In the following sections we study the sequence of constrained MLEs

 where the constrained parameter space is